riboseinc/rfc-crypto-sm4/sections/xx-xts.md

 cryptographic algorithms continue to be approved for such devices.
 The XTS-AES mode was not designed for other purposes, such as the encryption of data in transit.
-The XTS-AES mode is an instantiation of Rogaway’s XEX (XOR Encrypt XOR) tweakable block cipher [3], supplemented with a method called “ciphertext stealing” to extend the domain of possible input data strings.
+The XTS-AES mode is an instantiation of Rogaway’s XEX (XOR Encrypt XOR) tweakable blockcipher [3], supplemented with a method called “ciphertext stealing” to extend the domain of possible input data strings.
 In particular, XEX can only encrypt sequences of complete blocks, i.e., any data string that is an integer multiple of 128 bits; whereas for XTS-AES, the data string may also consist of one or more complete blocks followed by a single, non-empty partial